 -network with industry suppliers( with a trade show)

-This is where we go wrong , event planners stack agenda with content because we come to learn
+This can be where we go wrong , event planners stack agendas with content.

-We actually come for the experience.
+When most delegates actually come for the experience.
 What experience do you want people to have ?
-Is what planners should ask

 Market the heck out of the benefits ( above) of face to face events